Palast Barberini: Reconstruction

 Following a referendum in the Brandenburg state parliament in 2005, the decision was made to rebuild the Potsdam City Palace on the Alter Markt and at the same time initiated the public debate on the "recovery" of Potsdam's historic center.
 In workshops with the participation of experts and citizens' initiatives, the integrated flagship building concept for Potsdam's city center was developed and adopted by the city councillors on September 1, 2010 as a guideline for the bidding competition for the sale of municipal land on the Havelufer and Alter Fahrt.
-The contract for the Palast Barberini was awarded to the Berlin entrepreneur Abris Lelbach, who, with the Hasso Plattner Foundation as a partner, is building a museum for Hasso Plattner's art collection on the Humboldtstraße 5/6 site with the flagship building.
-Thomas Albrecht from Hilmer & Sattler und Albrecht is the architect responsible for the museum building in the shape of the reconstructed Palast Barberini.
+The contract for the Palast Barberini was awarded to the Berlin entrepreneur Abris Lelbach, who, with the Hasso Plattner Foundation as a partner, began building a museum for Hasso Plattner's art collection on the Humboldtstraße 5/6 site with the flagship building.
+Thomas Albrecht from Hilmer & Sattler und Albrecht was the architect responsible for the museum building in the shape of the reconstructed Palast Barberini.

 The lead building concept stipulated the reconstruction of the square façades and the courtyard façade of the central building as well as adherence to the original cubic shape of the building.
 The facades to be restored were made using traditional craftsmanship techniques.
 As with the original building, the Elbe sandstone for the columns and façade decoration comes from Saxony (Posta) and Bohemia (Königgrätz).
 Another special feature of the craftsmanship is the production of the columns and ceilings in the entrance hall using Rabitz plaster, in which the gypsum plaster is drawn out over a supporting mesh to form surfaces and ornaments.

 The topping-out ceremony for the new building was held on April 17, 2015.
 The shell of the building, including the façade, was completed in November 2015; the interior work was completed in 2016.